 - Castle Hill Inn

-It’s easy to ascertain why Castle Hill Inn, located five minutes from the town center, be taken into account one among Newport’s most romantic hotels.
+It’s easy to ascertain why Castle Hill Inn, located five minutes from the town center, be taken into account one of Newport’s most romantic hotels.
 Located on a 40-acre peninsula overlooking the Atlantic and Narragansett Bay, the 1874 mansion was built by mountain tycoon Alexander Agassiz as a summer residence to compete with everyone else.
-The cabins feature a typical palette of greens and blues by the ocean, fireplaces to snuggle at sunset and forged iron bathtubs for 2.
-On the third floor of the most house, a two-level mahogany turret is often booked, with a spiral staircase leading up to a telescope for stargazing in the dark.
+The cabins feature a typical palette of greens and blues by the ocean, fireplaces to snuggle at sunset, and forged iron bathtubs for 2.
+On the third floor of most houses, a two-level mahogany turret is often booked, with a spiral staircase leading up to a telescope for stargazing in the dark.
 As within the past, you’ll spend the day bowling on the lawn, sunbathing on the hotel’s private beach, or sailing on Hickey’s yacht from Castle Hill.

 - Viking Hotel

-Old world hospitality sets the mood at the Viking Hotel, a former VIP guesthouse on Bellevue Avenue during the golden age.
-Champagne, and freshly boiled oysters are served on the garden terrace.
+Old-world hospitality sets the mood at the Viking Hotel, a former VIP guesthouse on Bellevue Avenue during the golden age.
+Champagne and freshly boiled oysters are served on the garden terrace.
 Dark and Stormies overlooks the highest of Newport Bar and a spa focus on Balinese and Thai treatments.
 Although the lobby has recently been refurbished and therefore, the rooms, and suites reflect more modern luxury (like marble showers and Egyptian cotton sheets), much of the time-inspired decor, including the bustle and splash, remains.
 A tribute to the hotel’s 90-year history.